 The K2 FTP server runs on K2 Media Servers that have the role of FTP server.
-While it also runs on internal storage K2 Media Clients (stand-alone), it is important to understand that it does not run on external storage K2 Media Clients.
+While it also runs on stand-alone K2 Media Clients, it is important to understand that it does not run on shared storage K2 Media Clients.
 When you FTP files to/from a K2 Storage System, you use the FTP server on the K2 Media Server, not on the K2 Media Client that accesses the shared storage on the K2 Storage System.
 For information on streaming/transfer procedures in general, see the K2 Media Client User Guide.

 K2 FTP protocol supports clip and bin names in non-English locales (international languages) using UTF-8 character encoding.
-Refer to "Internationalization" on page 164.
+Refer to "Internationalization" on page 174.